madgen/madgen.github.io/posts/2018-01-08-Cellular-Christmas-Tree.markdown

 don't know what a monad is.

-After some digging and head-scratching, I realised comonads are good for computing from *context*.
+After some digging and head-scratching, I realised comonads are good for computing from a *context*.
 In comonad explanations, you often find zippers, multi-dimensional arrays, and streams as example instances, used in everything from cellular automata to dataflow analysis.
-In this post, we only focus on zippers to implement cellular automata.
+In this post, we focus on zippers to implement cellular automata.

 Below, we first give an overview of the comonad typeclass in Haskell and write out the instance for zippers.
 Then using the primitives of the typeclass, we